Charlotteis/notes/javacript/react/react.md

 ## State

 - A representation of all of the data within the app
+- It's best to keep state representation both within your app, and on the server
 - Each component can have its own state
 - Updating state in one place means the update happens in all the other places in which that datapoint is referenced
 - When updating state: get current state, update state, tell React you updated the state (`this.setState`)
 - To tell a component it is stateful, define the `getInitialState` function (a lifecycle method) within the component class and return a non-falsey value

 ## React lifecycle hooks